mpv-player/mpv/DOCS/man/options.rst

     exceeds the low threshold, mpv will make the averaging filter more aggressive, up to the limit of the high threshold (at which point the filter becomes instant).

-``--tone-mapping-desaturate=<0.0..1.0>``
-    Apply desaturation for highlights (default: 0.75).
-The parameter controls the strength of the desaturation curve.
-A value of 0.0 completely disables it, while a value of 1.0 means that overly bright colors will tend towards white.
-This is not always the case, especially not for highlights that are near primary colors. (``--vo=gpu`` only)

-    Values in between apply progressively more/less aggressive desaturation.
-    This setting helps prevent unnaturally oversaturated colors for super-highlights, by (smoothly) turning them into less saturated (per channel tone mapped) colors instead.
-This makes images feel more natural, at the cost of chromatic distortions for out-of-range colors.
-The default value of 0.75 provides a good balance.
-Setting this to 0.0 preserves the chromatic accuracy of the tone mapping process.

-``--tone-mapping-desaturate-exponent=<0.0..20.0>``
-    This setting controls the exponent of the desaturation curve, which controls how bright a color needs to be in order to start being desaturated.
-The default of 1.5 provides a reasonable balance.
-Decreasing this exponent makes the curve more aggressive.

 ``--use-embedded-icc-profile``
     Load the embedded ICC profile contained in media files such as PNG images.